puckvg/puckvg.github.io/index.md

 - Master project on benchmarking representations and methods for ML of chemical reaction properties, 2022, see associated @[peer-reviewed workshop paper](https://moleculediscovery.github.io/workshop2022/)
 - Bachelor project on gaussian process regression of experimental reaction yields, 2022
 - Bachelor project on machine learning of conceptual DFT descriptors, 2021

+### Fun facts
+- I love to get outdoors - particularly rock climbing - as well as on a yoga mat
+- I am an avid reader of good literature - Olga Tokarczuk is my favourite author